Computer chess: Computers versus humans

-With increasing processing power and improved evaluation functions, chess programs running on commercially available workstations began to rival top flight players.
+With increasing processing power and improved evaluation functions, chess programs running on commercially available workstations began to rival top-flight players.
 In 1998, Rebel 10 defeated Viswanathan Anand, who at the time was ranked second in the world, by a score of 5–3.
 However, most of those games were not played at normal time controls.
 Out of the eight games, four were blitz games (five minutes plus five seconds Fischer delay for each move); these Rebel won 3–1.
-Two were semi-blitz games (fifteen minutes for each side) that Rebel won as well (1½–½).
-Finally, two games were played as regular tournament games (forty moves in two hours, one hour sudden death); here it was Anand who won ½–1½.
+Two were rapid games (fifteen minutes for each side) that Rebel won as well (1½–½).
+Finally, two games were played as regular tournament games with classic time controls (forty moves in two hours, one hour sudden death); here it was Anand who won ½–1½.
 In fast games, computers played better than humans, but at classical time controls – at which a player's rating is determined – the advantage was not so clear.

 In the early 2000s, commercially available programs such as Junior and Fritz were able to draw matches against former world champion Garry Kasparov and classical world champion Vladimir Kramnik.

 In October 2002, Vladimir Kramnik and Deep Fritz competed in the eight-game Brains in Bahrain match, which ended in a draw.
 Kramnik won games 2 and 3 by "conventional" anti-computer tactics – play conservatively for a long-term advantage the computer is not able to see in its game tree search.
 Fritz, however, won game 5 after a severe blunder by Kramnik.
 Game 6 was described by the tournament commentators as "spectacular".
 Kramnik, in a better position in the early middlegame, tried a piece sacrifice to achieve a strong tactical attack, a strategy known to be highly risky against computers who are at their strongest defending against such attacks.
 True to form, Fritz found a watertight defense and Kramnik's attack petered out leaving him in a bad position.
 Kramnik resigned the game, believing the position lost.
 However, post-game human and computer analysis has shown that the Fritz program was unlikely to have been able to force a win and Kramnik effectively sacrificed a drawn position.
 The final two games were draws.
 Given the circumstances, most commentators still rate Kramnik the stronger player in the match.

 In January 2003, Kasparov played Junior, another chess computer program, in New York City.
 The match ended 3–3.

 In November 2003, Kasparov played X3D Fritz.
 The match ended 2–2.